MonashProteomics/MaSpeQC/README.md

 #### User Interaction
 - Use the date controls to move the components to their new readings.
-- Click on the nodes of an axis to focus the input components for that metric.
+- Click on the axes to focus the input components for that metric.
 Click again to reset.
 - Hover over a line to highlight that component across all metrics.

 ### Box Plots